Elveta

 Sagemcom T211

-Sagemcom usually comes with an RJ12 port.
-Used for example at Ellevio, Kraftringen, and Skånska Energi in Sweden.
+Sagemcom comes with an RJ12 port.
+Used, for example, by Ellevio, Kraftringen and Skånska Energi in Sweden.

 Sagemcom T211